lagadic/pepper_hand_pose/README.md

 * Open the file [pepper_hand_pose.cpp](https://github.com/lagadic/pepper_hand_pose/blob/master/src/pepper_hand_pose.cpp#L47) and modify at line 47 the vector `m_3Dpoints` with your values.
 * Save the file and compile with `catkin_make`

-TODO: Save the coordinate in a file and load them.
+TODO: Save the coordinates in a file and load them.